Optable/match-cli/README.md

 An open-source Command Line Interface (CLI) utility written in Golang to allow any *partner* of an Optable Data Connectivity Node (DCN) user to perform secure matches with the DCN.

-The match-cli tool enables anyone without access to an Optable DCN (_external partners_) to create and run a secure private set intersection (PSI) match with a DCN customer using the open-source [match](https://github.com/Optable/match) libary.
-Both parties will run the [DHPSI](https://github.com/Optable/match/blob/main/pkg/dhpsi/README.md) protocol by default to ensure that no private data is leaked during the match.
+The match-cli tool enables anyone without access to an Optable DCN (_external partners_) to create and run a secure private set intersection (PSI) match with an Optable DCN customer using the open-source [match](https://github.com/Optable/match) library.
+Both parties will run the [DHPSI](https://github.com/Optable/match/blob/main/pkg/dhpsi/README.md) protocol by default to ensure that non-overlapping data is protected during the match.

 ## Build
 You can build the latest `match-cli` binary by running the following comamnd: